uikit/uikit-site/docs/pages/drop.md

 ### Keyboard interaction

-The Drop component can be accessed through keyboard using the following keys.
+The Drop component can be accessed through the keyboard using the following keys.

 - The <kbd>enter</kbd> or <kbd>space</kbd> keys open and close the drop.
 - The <kbd>esc</kbd> key closes the drop even if focus has moved to another element.